-Customer Service provides responsive customer service to the Maroondah community and is a centralised point of contact for the community to access Council services through two service centres in Croydon Library and Realm, as well as via telephone, email, live chat and social media.
+Customer Service provides proactive and responsive customer service to the Maroondah community.
+The team is a centralised point of contact for the community to access Council services through two service centres in Croydon Library and Realm in Ringwood, as well as via telephone, email, live chat and social media.